hallgeirl/grim-search/README.md

 ## Contributing
 If you want to contribute, please fork my repository and submit a pull request.

+## Acknowledgements
+Thanks to marius00 @ github (https://github.com/marius00) for providing sample code for how to read blueprints.

 ## Community
 There's not that big of a community yet, but there IS a thread on the Grim Dawn forums.